 HolyBro may be one of those manufacturers that you think of when considering flight controllers, ESCs or FPV video transmitters but they also occasionally make quadcopters too.
 Back in Late 2016, HolyBro made their first ‘ready to fly’ quadcopter – the Shuriken X1.
 Continue reading Review: HolyBro Kopis 2 SE Quadcopter

 This is the first in a series of articles aimed at those of you looking at all of these wonderful radio controller flying machines and fancy trying the hobby.
 Continue reading Part One: Learning to Fly!

 Yesterday, October 10, was World Mental Health Day and as we’ve previously emphasised the biggest step in raising awareness for mental illness is to start a conversation (read the full article here).
-So in order to do that, HobbyKing News wants to focus and dedicate much of its content this week to improve mental health, particularly within the RC community.
 Continue reading How Volunteering in Your RC Community Can Benefit your Health

 What is Differential Thrust?

 Differential thrust is essentially where each motor on your aircraft can be driven with a different throttle output setting.
 A multirotor (or drone as the cool kids call them) is essentially an aircraft that has motors capable of being independently driven by a flight controller.
 Subtle differences in thrust are used for balancing and general flight.
 Continue reading How to Setup Differential Thrust

 The newly released T-28 Naval from Durafly isn’t a new model design, but it does sport a lively new US Navy colour scheme.
 Its predecessor has been through a lot with me since I got my hands on it back in May 2017 so I was keen to get the new one to replace it when it’s finally retired.
 Continue reading Review: Durafly T-28 Trojan Naval Aviation